Construction Traffic Delays

 NE Lockwood Creek Road – closure for retaining wall and guardrail installation

-Clark County will close Northeast Lockwood Creek Road, from Northeast 40th Avenue east to Northeast Morcroft Road, to through traffic so a contractor can install a retaining wall and guardrail.
+Northeast Lockwood Creek Road, from Northeast 40th Avenue east to Northeast Morcroft Road, is closed to through traffic so a contractor can install a retaining wall and guardrail.

-The closure is scheduled to begin Monday, July 10, 2017, and last for about six weeks.
+The closure started on July 11 and is expected to last for about six weeks.
 Local access will be maintained for residents in the area, as well as for emergency vehicles and deliveries.

 A shorter section of Northeast Lockwood Creek Road, Northeast 60th Avenue east to about the 6900 block of Northeast Lockwood Creek Road, will be closed to all traffic.
 Residents who live in the closed area will be able to access their homes.